TASnomad/TASnomad/README.md

 ### Hi, I'm TASnomad! 👋

-Here is a summary on what I was working last few days
+Here is a summary on what I was working the last few days
 <!--START_SECTION:waka-->
 ```text
 TypeScript        14 hrs 27 mins  ⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣷⣀⣀⣀   87.29 %